 Haskin was delighted.
 "Okay, I'll ask my mother!"

 Permissions granted, the boys climbed into the backseat of the Essex with the girls, and with the gears grinding, off they went.
-They started down Hood Street to Bay Street, then turned right towards Our Lady of the Sacred Heart Church on Boston Road, then crossing through the intersection onto Breckwood Boulevard.
+They started down Hood Street to Bay Street, then turned right towards Our Lady of the Sacred Heart Church on Boston Road and crossing through the intersection onto Breckwood Boulevard.
 Soon the Essex reached Wilbraham Road and headed towards East Longmeadow.

 They continued onward through mostly wooded areas, but to Haskin it was still interesting because, to him, it was new woods.
 Haskin rarely rode in a car, and he was glad to be riding anywhere.
 Haskin's own father never drove, and when he asked him about it once, his father replied, "I let my license lapse because I like to drink.
 I don't want to kill anyone."
 Another time when Haskin complained that the family always had to take the trolly, his father proclaimed, "That's good enough!"